EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 #### 5.1.2.
 Graph Class Characteristics

 **Circulant Graphs**: The regular structure and symmetric properties of Circulant graphs $C_n(S)$ generally facilitate better algorithm performance.
-Both backtracking and heuristic approaches demonstrate improved success rates and solution quality on these graphs compared to Mongolian Tent graphs.
+Both branch and bound and heuristic approaches demonstrate improved success rates and solution quality on these graphs compared to Mongolian Tent graphs.

 **Mongolian Tent Graphs**: The mixed structural elements (path-like and star-like components) in $MT(3,n)$ graphs create more challenging optimization landscapes.
-Heuristic algorithms show greater performance variation, while backtracking faces earlier computational limits.
+Heuristic algorithms show greater performance variation, while branch and bound faces earlier computational limits.

 #### 5.1.3.
 Practical Recommendations

 Based on the experimental results, we recommend:

-- **For small instances** ($|V| \leq 10$): Use backtracking algorithm for guaranteed optimal solutions
+- **For small instances** ($|V| \leq 10$): Use branch and bound algorithm for guaranteed optimal solutions
-- **For medium instances** ($10 < |V| \leq 20$): Use heuristic accurate mode for balanced performance
+- **For medium instances** ($10 < |V| \leq 20$): Use heuristic intelligent mode for balanced performance
-- **For large instances** ($|V| > 20$): Use heuristic intelligent mode for fast approximate solutions
+- **For large instances** ($|V| > 20$): Use heuristic fast mode for rapid approximate solutions
-- **For time-critical applications**: Always use heuristic intelligent mode regardless of instance size
+- **For time-critical applications**: Always use heuristic fast mode regardless of instance size
-- **For research applications**: Use backtracking when theoretical optimality is required
+- **For research applications**: Use branch and bound when theoretical optimality is required

 ### 5.2.
 Future Work & Improvements